yizhang-code/dynamics-simulations-of-human-movement/README.md

 # dynamics-simulations-of-human-movement
-project aims to understand fundamental dynamics of human's movement, and proposes a model to capture several important features of human movement.
+project aims to understand fundamental dynamics of human movement, and proposes a model to capture several important features of human movement.

 The mechanisms of human's movement are very complicated, there is no a general rule of thrumb which explains what's happening in real work.
 However, based on the real-observed data in preschool classroom, we do find some general patterns that can be helpful to understand the mechanism and build explainable model.